-The Bay to Birdwood is the largest, continually held motoring event for veteran, vintage and classic vehicles held anywhere in the world boasting a reach across a broad demographic.
-This is an event that truly has no age limit.
+The Bay to Birdwood is the largest continually-held motoring event for veteran, vintage and classic vehicles anywhere in the world.
+It is an event that truly has no age limit, boasting a reach across a broad demographic.

 With a history spanning back to 1980 the Bay to Birdwood is one of the strongest and most loved brands in South Australia.

-The Bay to Birdwood consists of two events run alternative years.
+The Bay to Birdwood consists of two events held on alternative years – the Run and the Classic.

-The Bay to Birdwood is a community icon event – from over 5,000 participants in entrant vehicles – to the hundreds of volunteers – right through to the tens of thousands of spectators lining the 70km route to watch this historic motoring cavalcade as it travels through metropolitan Adelaide and the hills region on its way to its final destination, Birdwood.
-Here, car enthusiasts and spectators enjoy an afternoon of car displays, entertainment and the very popular judging for the Fashions in the Field.
-The South Australian community has truly embraced the Run (and the Classic) with their continued support on the last Sunday in September each year.
+The Bay to Birdwood is a community event – from over 5,000 participants in entrant vehicles – to the hundreds of volunteers – right through to the tens of thousands of spectators lining the route to watch this historic motoring cavalcade as it travels through metropolitan Adelaide and the Hills region on its way to its final destination, Birdwood.
+Here, motor enthusiasts and spectators enjoy an afternoon of displays, entertainment and the very popular judging of the Concours d’Elegance and Preservation Award vehicles.
+The South Australian community has truly embraced the event with their continued support on the last Sunday in September each year.

 Who Organises The Event?

-The Bay to Birdwood is organised by the Bay to Birdwood Run Committee Inc, a not-for-profit incorporated association recognising two equal partners: The Federation of Historic Motoring Clubs in SA and the National Motor Museum; part of the History Trust of South Australia.
+The Bay to Birdwood is organised by the Bay to Birdwood Committee Inc, a not-for-profit incorporated association recognising two equal partners: The Federation of Historic Motoring Clubs in SA and the National Motor Museum, a Museum of the History Trust of South Australia.

-The Run Operations Committee manages the event and is made up of skilled and experienced volunteer members from the Federation and staff of the National Motor Museum with outside volunteer assistance for organisation of the event, the provision of first aid, fire safety and marshal manpower.
+The Committee manages the event and is made up of experienced volunteer members from the Federation and staff of the National Motor Museum.
+Volunteers also have an important role and assist on the day with provision of first aid, fire safety and marshal manpower.

-The Bay to Birdwood is proud to have His Excellency Rear Admiral Kevin Scarce AC CSR RANR, Governor of South Australia as Patron and His Honour Kingsley Newman AM as Vice Patron.
+The Bay to Birdwood is proud to have His Excellency the Honourable Hieu Van Le AC, Governor of South Australia, as Patron.